 Meditating, yoga, and other mindfulness practices help you stay grounded in the moment.
 This can ease ruminating and negative thoughts.
 Spirituality gives you a sense of being part of something bigger than yourself.
-Both of these are good for your behavioral health.
+Both support your behavioral health.

-Post-acute withdrawal syndrome is sometimes a normal part of recovery.
-Not everyone will experience it and the severity of it depends on a lot of factors like the severity of your addiction and your individual physical make-up.
+PAWS is sometimes a normal part of the recovery process.
+Not everyone will experience it and its severity depends on a lot of factors.
+These can include the extent of your addiction and your individual physical make-up.
 Reminding yourself that PAWS is temporary and gets better with time may help you get through this time.

 Whether it’s your first time in a rehab center or you’ve relapsed several times, we can help.
 Footprints to Recovery offers evidence-based treatment for substance use